okdarnoc/Website_Status_By_Email/README.md

 If all websites are up and running, the user will receive an email like this:

-SUCCESS: http://www.example.com is up and running!
+-SUCCESS: http://www.example.com is up and running!
-SUCCESS: https://www.example.org is up and running!
+-SUCCESS: https://www.example.org is up and running!
-SUCCESS: https://www.example.net is up and running!
+-SUCCESS: https://www.example.net is up and running!

 If any of the websites are down, the user will receive an email like this:

-SUCCESS: http://www.example.com is up and running!
+-SUCCESS: http://www.example.com is up and running!
-WARNING: https://www.example.org returned a status code of 404
+-WARNING: https://www.example.org returned a status code of 404
-SUCCESS: https://www.example.net is up and running!
+-SUCCESS: https://www.example.net is up and running!

 ## Installation